Julie Luscombe, MBACP (Accred), specialising in Abuse & Sexual Violence

 - Diploma in therapeutic counselling CPCAB

 - Level 3 certificate in person-centred counselling AQA

 - Level 2 certificate in counselling skills AQA

 - Survivors trust Abuse and sexual violence training

-I have developed and delivered a training programme for health care professionals and front line staff.
-This is related to post-traumatic stress disorder and the importance of recognising the early signs and understanding the symptoms.
+I have developed and delivered a training programme for health care professionals and other front-line staff.
+This focuses on Post-Traumatic Stress Disorder and the importance of recognising early signs and understanding the symptoms.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.